2022 at University College Birmingham

 What safety measures are in place on campus?

-We have implemented a range of measures to help maintain social distancing across the University for those who need to attend campus.
-You should adhere to two-metre social distance wherever possible.
+During the pandemic, we have implemented a range of measures across the University for those who need to attend campus.

-Teaching and IT areas have been arranged to allow for the necessary social distancing.
-All lifts across campus have also been marked indicating the maximum capacity – as space within the lifts is limited, please only use a lift if you can’t use the stairs, to ensure that the lift is available for people who really need it.
+All lifts across campus have been marked indicating the maximum capacity – as space within the lifts is limited, please only use a lift if you can’t use the stairs, to ensure that the lift is available for people who really need it.

 Do I need to wear a mask/face covering on campus?